wix-incubator/DetoxInstruments/Documentation/DeveloperAPIReferenceIntro.md

 ### Programatic Profiler Recordings

+In addition to profiling your app live with Detox Instruments, you can start recordings in code for finer-grained control and testing scenarios where live recording is not applicable, such as app launch.
+This can be achieved with the Profiler API.

 For Objective C and Swift code, see [Profiler API Reference for Objective C & Swift](DeveloperAPIReferenceProfilerObjCSwift.md)

 ### Events